 NOTE: At this time, the clinic is unable to provide ongoing outpatient therapy.
 However, we have an extensive list of gender competent and supportive providers.
 We can make referrals during intake and/or throughout our assessment process.

-To assess where your child or youth is on their gender journey, your family will meet with Linda A. Hawkins, PhD, MSEd, LPC, Family Services Specialist and Co-director of the Gender Clinic.
+To assess where your child or youth is on their gender journey, your family will meet with one of our assessors and Family Services Specialist at the Gender Clinic.

 Appointments are scheduled for 90 minutes and families typically meet for a series of three separate appointments.
-During the 90 minutes, Dr. Hawkins will meet collectively with the family, and then will spend time individually with patient and parents/guardians.
+During the 90 minutes, your provider will meet collectively with the family, and then will spend time individually with patient and parents/guardians.

-You do not need to bring anything with you to your appointment with Dr. Hawkins.
+You do not need to bring anything with you to your appointment.
 If we need to connect with current or past providers, we can arrange that during your appointment.
 A release of information for these providers will be required for youth (if 14+ years old) or parents to complete.

 Based on what we learn, we will offer resources to best support your family in affirming your child or youth.
 This may include social and medical transition opportunities within the clinic, as well as additional resources within your community.
 Families have access to all of the CHOP Care Network primary care practices and specialty care centers.